piiano/vault-demo-react/README.md

 To run this sample locally you need to start both a local dev server for the front-end (under `client` folder) and another server for the back-end (under `server` folder).

-You will need a valid Piiano Vault service license to run Piiano Vault locally.
+In addition, you will need a valid Piiano Vault service license to run Piiano Vault locally.

 Follow the steps below to run locally.